nvimdev/galaxyline.nvim/README.md

 # galaxyline.nvim

-neovim statusline plugin written in lua
+Will be stable in three days later.